pavt/egad/README.md

-# EGAD: a Moldable tool for GitHub Action Analysis
+# EGAD: a Moldable Tool for GitHub Action Analysis

 \### Readme content